-A Nutrient Management Plan for the entire parent site, including any balance area, shall be submitted that includes:
+A Nutrient Management Plan for the parent site, including any balance area, shall be submitted that includes:

 - a.
-Confirmation of the Nitrogen Discharge Allocation for the parent site Rural property; - b.
-Calculation of the nitrogen losses from the proposed development of the land in accordance with any Council approved policy or guidelines, and undertaken by a suitably qualified and experienced person; - c.
-Where the losses from the development exceed the Nitrogen Discharge Allocation for the Rural property, proposals for nutrient loss reductions.
-This may include the application of a Council-operated offset regime. - c.
-Proposals to address a nitrogen shortfall, where the nitrogen losses from the proposed development of the land exceed the Nitrogen Discharge Allocation for the site.
-This may include transfer from other land, nitrogen trading or the application of a Council-operated offset regime. - d.
+Confirmation of the Nitrogen Discharge Allocation for the parent site; - b.
+Calculation of the nitrogen losses from the proposed development of the land in accordance with any Council approved policy or guidelines: - c.
+Proposals to address any nitrogen shortfall, where the nitrogen losses from the proposed development of the land exceed the Nitrogen Discharge Allocation for the site.
+This may include transfer from other land, nitrogen trading or the application of a Council-operated offset regime: - d.
 Nutrient management requirements to be met at full development and, where staged, at each stage of development.